thin-edge/thin-edge.io/docs/src/operate/installation/init_systems.md

 title: Init Systems
 tags: [Installation, Unix, Init, Services]
 sidebar_position: 1
+description: Extended support for other init systems
 ---

 # Init systems

-thin-edge.io supports Systemd out of the box, however not all Linux distributions use Systemd.
-To use thin-edge.io on a Linux distribution without Systemd requires a few extra steps.
+%%te%% supports Systemd out of the box, however not all Linux distributions use Systemd.
+To use %%te%% on a Linux distribution without Systemd requires a few extra steps.

 Support for different init systems (service managers) is provided by a community repository, [tedge-services](https://github.com/thin-edge/tedge-services).
 The following service definitions are currently supported (though check the community repository if you don't see your preferred init system in the list).